Milton! thou should’st be living at this hour:

 There are some people who seem to be vessels of a higher being.
 Whatever you want to call it.
-You could tie them up, and throw them in a basement for 75 years, and they would STILL scratch out an epic on the basement wall.
-This is something that cannot be easily explained.
+You could tie them up, throw them in a basement for 75 years, and they would STILL scratch out an epic on the basement wall.
+It is something that cannot be easily explained.
 It just is.

 Michael Schmidt wrote of Milton in Lives of the Poets:

 Milton was revered through two and a half centuries.
 Before Eliot tried to knock the bust off its plinth, only Doctor Johnson had expressed damaged misgivings, and he tempered criticism with grudging respect.
 Milton became a spiritual and literary duty, a task and test, a measuring stick, and a rod to every poet’s back.
 Shakespeare was monumentalized, but he remained engaging, inspiring, inimitable, Milton furrowed the brow of most readers.

 Milton was political, moral, religious, a bit of a finger-wagger, but ultimately he was connected to the depths of what it means to be a human being, all the pain and grief and joy and striving that makes up our condition here.
 He was interested in good and evil but he falls into the usual writer’s trap of making evil seem so … appealing.
 Milton understood the appeal of evil, the appeal of the fallen angel.